 And finally, they are further clarifying passing laws to include the fact that drivers can pass slow-moving vehicles (tractors, bikes, etc.) in no-passing zones, as long as they have adequate sightlines and can do so safely.
 But I don't believe this specific language is on the books (yet) in Ohio.

 And there you have it.
-Got any friends, co-workers or riding buddies that think “car-back” and single file is always the best way to ride on the road?
+Got any friends, co-workers or riding buddies who think “car-back” and single file is always the best way to ride on the road?
 Send them a link to this page so they can learn why "taking the lane" is not just for the safety of solo riders.

 0 comments add comment